hamzanadeveloper/recordingapp/README.md

 Furthermore, this would prove to be useful in settings where a clinician would like to process user audio via the stored data URIs.

+## Technologies

+The following technologies were used to make this app.

+- React-Native
+- Expo CLI, Expo Client, Expo AV modules
+- FeathersJS (authentication)
+- PostgreSQL server.

 ## Key Features
  - As you launch the app, a login page first shows up:
     - **Log in**: Using FeathersJS authentication, email & password combination that matches record in the database will be needed, and will be authenticated for a period of time.